 Not only are we getting individuals to accept the challenge, we're getting businesses to support safety policies such as banning cellphone use in company vehicles and making safety belts mandatory.
-October 19, 2018, was MoDOT's second annual Buckle Up Phone Down Day, a time to stand up, accept the challenge and promote roadway safety.
-The day was a success; Governor Mike Parson proclaimed October 19th as BUPD Day in Missouri.
-On that day, an additional 500 people signed up to take the challenge, social media was saturated with the BUPD message and various activities occurred across the state.
+October 29, 2019, was MoDOT's third annual Buckle Up Phone Down Day in conjunction with a Distracted Driving Roundtable facilitated by the National Transportation Safety Board.
+The day was a success; Governor Mike Parson proclaimed October 29th as BUPD Day in Missouri.
+On that day, several hundred additional people signed up to take the challenge, social media was saturated with the BUPD message and various activities occurred across the state.

-The results from Missouri's 2018 safety belt survey indicate the challenge is helping to educate and encourage more people to buckle up.
-The most recent statewide safety belt use rate was 87.1 percent, which is a 3.1 percent increase over the 2017 survey results.
+The results from Missouri's 2019 safety belt survey indicate the challenge is helping to educate and encourage more people to buckle up.
+The most recent statewide safety belt use rate was 87.7 percent, which is a 6.3 percent increase since the BUPD challenge started in 2017.